-Mr. Cheng Li Xiong, aged 47, is the chairman of the Board and the non-executive director of the Company.
-Mr. Cheng was a director of a number of subsidiaries of the Company.
-He is now responsible for providing advice to the Board on the strategy, operation, management and governance of the Company.
+Mr. Cheng Li Xiong (程立雄), aged 48, is the chairman of the Board and the non-executive director of the Company.
+Mr. Cheng is now responsible for providing advice to the Board on the strategy, operation, management and governance of the Company.
 Mr. Cheng joined the Group on 1 September 2001 as the general manager of the Company's subsidiary, Shanghai Haosen Property Co., Ltd. Mr. Cheng was appointed as the executive vice chairman of the Company on 28 August 2012.
 On 26 November 2012, he ceased to be the executive vice chairman and chief executive officer of the Board and was appointed as the chairman of the Board of the Company.
 On 17 October 2016, Mr. Cheng was re-designated from an executive director to a non-executive director of the Company but remained as the Chairman of the Board.
 Between July 1992 and September 2001, Mr. Cheng worked for Shanghai Property and Land Resources Bureau (上海市房屋土地資源管理局).
-Mr. Cheng has more than 22 years of experience in the planning, development, construction and management of land and property.
+Mr. Cheng has more than 23 years of experience in the planning, development, construction and management of land and property.
 Mr. Cheng is also a qualified property valuer in the PRC.
 Mr. Cheng graduated with a bachelor's degree from Shanghai International Studies University in July 1992.